mishalhaneef/library_app_google_book_api/README.md

 Integrated google book API, and fetches the data to book list sections.

 - #### Book Screen (Second Screen)
 Used matrix 4 for the book swiping effect. matrix4 is a 4x4 matrix.
-With a 4x4 matrix, we can build 3d animations and things on 2d surfaces. we need a 4d matrix to transform an object in 3 dimensions.
+With a 4x4 matrix, we can build 3d animations and things on 2d surfaces.
+We need a 4d matrix to transform an object in 3 dimensions.

 - #### Audio Book Screen
 Tried to use the audio_player package but faced some bugs.
-So I didn't implement the audio player into this app. but you can see the UI
+So I didn't implement the audio player into this app, but you can see the UI